- 1. What is Restless Legs Syndrome?

-Restless Legs Syndrome in children
+Restless Legs Syndrome in Children

 One of the most unfortunate aspects of RLS is that it can affect children with the same severity it has on adults.
 The difference is, they may have a harder time communicating what they are experiencing.
-This confusion and discomfort of your kids may keep you in dark too.
+This confusion and discomfort of your kids may keep you in the dark too.